desicochrane/blogger/src/posts/2018-02-21-gopher-forth-and-binary-multiply.md

 $$ \\text{ksb}(n) = 0,0,1,1,1 $$

-Which is the left to right binary representation of 28.
+Which is the left-to-right binary representation of 28.

 To better understand then how our function works we can construct the following table to compute the solution by hand for \\(a=17\\) and \\(n=28\\):